|www.ethanwiner.com - since 1997|

 Sadly, both of the people who insisted they could hear the quality loss refused to post their choices, even after I literally begged them to do so.
 I guess this is not surprising, because it's easy to make such a claim, but quite another thing to back it up!
 However, a few others did post.
 One got all the file identities correct, but another was totally wrong - he identified the original as sounding the most degraded!

 To reach a wider audience and obtain more data I created three new sets of files, and all are linked below.
 Your challenge is to identify which file in each group is the original, and which are the various copies.
 Again, the files are the originals, after 1 copy generation, after 5 generations, and after 10 generations.
 All of these recordings and files are 16 bits.
 Had they been recorded at 24 bits there would be even less degradation from each pass.

 Email me your choices for the files in all three groups from my Home Page and I'll send you the correct identities.
-But please do not share the answers with anyone else because I'll keep this article active and continue to accumulate answers.
+Please do not send your choices by PM through Facebook or YouTube.
+I need replies by email to organize them efficiently.
+And please do not share the answers with anyone else because I'll keep this article active and continue to accumulate answers.
 Eventually I'll have enough to be statistically significant.
 Note that all of the files below were trimmed slightly to random lengths to prevent that from giving a clue.

 Group 1 - Excerpts from a gentle string orchestra plus a

 synthesizer-based pop tune (each file is about 5 MB):

 Group 2 - Excerpt from the Victor Herbert Cello Concerto (each file

 Group 3 - Excerpt from a jazz trio (each file is about 4 MB):